brennanbrown/portfolio/README.md

 ![Project Screenshot](https://i.postimg.cc/8khTrxpQ/Screen-Shot-2021-03-04-at-16-38-25.png "Screenshot of Portfolio")

 This is my portfolio, showcasing my work as a web developer and writer.
 Featuring my most recent coding projects, blog posts, and how best to contact me if you're interested in collaboration!
 It is a single-page design, with emphasis on typography and accessibility.
-It's based off of an older project I did, [Duck Project](https://github.com/brennanbrown/duck-project).
+It's based off of an older project I did, [**Duck Project**](https://github.com/brennanbrown/duck-project).

 This website is built with: